Learning Actionable Counterfactual Explanations in Large State Spaces

-Figure~\ref{fig:main_figure1} presents an illustrative example of hypothetical recourse across three binary classification tasks, highlighting the distinctions between low-level and high-level CFEs.
-Specifically, the hl-continuous CFEs involve general and predefined real-world-like actions, simultaneously modifying multiple decision-making features through numerical adjustments.
-Similarly, hl-discrete CFEs also stem from real-world actions and might modify several features simultaneously.
+Figure~\ref{fig:main_figure1} presents an illustrative example of hypothetical recourse across three binary classification tasks, highlighting the distinctions between low- and high-level CFEs.
+Specifically, the hl-continuous CFEs involve general and predefined real-world-like actions that modify multiple features simultaneously through numerical adjustments.
+Similarly, hl-discrete CFEs also stem from real-world actions, each of which might affect several features, with the effect on each feature assumed to be known.
 However, unlike hl-continuous CFEs, which adjust feature values, hl-discrete CFEs modify feature eligibility.
 The hl-discrete CFEs use binary vector actions to ensure all features meet a predefined threshold, reducing decisions to unit simple yes/no questions.
-It is particularly efficient in scenarios where feature satisfiability depends on a set threshold, such as level-one decision-making in wellness checks (see Figure~\ref{fig:main_figure1}).
+It is particularly efficient in scenarios where feature satisfiability depends on a set threshold, such as level-one decision-making in wellness checks (see Figure~\ref{fig:main_figure1} and Appendix~\ref{sec:app_hld-hlc-diff}).
 Lastly, the hl-id CFE encapsulates either hl-continuous or hl-discrete CFEs into a single overarching action, encompassing all necessary changes without detailing specific feature modifications.
-This abstraction often conveys significant implicit information.
+This level of abstraction relies on domain knowledge and often conveys significant implicit information.

 \textbf{Our contributions.} First, we introduce three forms of recourse: hl-continuous, hl-discrete, and hl-id CFEs, that bridge the gap between feature-based and real-world actions (Sections~\ref{sec:intro} and \ref{sec:background}).
 Second, we propose single-agent CFE generation methods that leverage predefined, real-world-like actions to generate optimal CFEs.
 Specifically, we formulate single-agent hl-discrete CFE generation as a weighted set cover problem and single-agent hl-continuous CFE generation as an integer linear programming (ILP) problem (Section~\ref{sec:single_agent_gen}).